Get the Glossary

 The first factor, wage base, is the maximum amount of earnings that can be taxed in a given calendar year.
 This is established on a per-state basis and may change from year to year.

-The second factor, SUI tax rate, is determined based on how many former employees have filed an unemployment claim in the past.
+The second factor, SUI tax rate, is determined based on how many of former employees have filed an unemployment claim in the past.
 Newer companies are taxed at a “new employer” rate, which is then updated annually by the state based on unemployment claim activity.
 New employer rates generally range from 2-4%.

-Making Sure Your SUI Tax Bases Are Covered
+Making Sure Your Bases Are Covered

 At the end of the day, you don’t have to be an insurance expert.
 You just need to keep these high-level requirements in mind: